pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `size`: _int[2], default="{800, 600}"_.
 Size of the application window
   used if fullScreenMode==NoFullScreen and sizeAuto==false
 * `sizeAuto`: _bool, default=false_
-  If true, adapt the app window size to the presented widgets
+  If true, adapt the app window size to the presented widgets.
+  After the first frame was displayed, HelloImGui will measure its size, and the backend application window will be resized.
+As a consequence, the application window size may vary between the first and the second frame.

 * `fullScreenMode`: _FullScreenMode, default=NoFullScreen_.
    You can choose between several full screen modes:
    ```cpp